eclipse-heimlig/heimlig/README.md

 [STM32H745XI](https://www.st.com/en/evaluation-tools/stm32h745i-disco.html) discovery board as well as for [Linux](examples/linux/README.md) (for development).

-Current limitations include:

-- Most cryptographic algorithms are implemented in software only.
-- Storage for key material is not persistent yet.
-- While safe cross-core communication works, safe cross-MCU has not been demonstrated yet.
-- The code has not been independently audited by security experts.
+The code has not yet been independently audited by security experts.

+## Deployment

+To deploy Heimlig in a bare-metal environment, additional integration with the hardware is required:

+- Chip bring-up and peripheral access
+- Async executor (such as [embassy-executor](https://crates.io/crates/embassy-executor))
+- Hardware-specific workers for persistent key storage and hardware-accelerated cryptography.
+  The provided software workers can be used where hardware acceleration is not required.

 ## Quickstart